-Inspired by the 1806 Brothers Grimm fairytale, Elves & the Shoemaker tells the story of a poor, hard-working and benevolent shoemaker called Bertie and his caring wife Bettina.
+Inspired by the 1806 Brothers Grimm fairytale, Elves and the Shoemaker tells the story of a poor, hard-working and benevolent shoemaker called Bertie and his caring wife, Bettina.
 Despite their own struggles to make ends meet, they are extremely generous souls who go out of their way to help others.
 They become the recipients of an act of kindness themselves when two elves, named Tap and Stitch, pay them a visit one night.

 These sprightly creatures transform the shoemaker’s very last piece of leather into a pair of magnificent shoes.
 They are a perfect fit for the next customer who enters the store and the sale means the delighted shoemaker has enough money to restock his workbench.
 To his amazement, the industrious elves return on multiple occasions and produce footwear to entice an assortment of shoppers.
 How will the shoemaker and his wife ever repay these helpful visitors?

-Elves & the Shoemaker is the third instalment in Northern Ballet’s Short Ballets for Small People series, designed to introduce children and their families to ballet and the theatre for the first time.
+Elves and the Shoemaker is the third instalment in Northern Ballet’s Short Ballets for Small People series, designed to introduce children and their families to ballet and the theatre for the first time.
 The uplifting yarn has been translated into a lively and engaging 40-minute fusion of dance and drama.
 It is guaranteed to entertain little ones and adults alike.

 The company’s dancers first dipped their perfectly pointed toes into the uncharted waters of child-friendly performances with Ugly Duckling in 2013.
 This endearing show made a spectacular splash in theatres on tour and a Children’s BAFTA award-winning television adaptation for CBeebies saw the cast entertain tots in living rooms up and down the country.
 Unsurprisingly, last year’s offering of Three Little Pigs blew kiddies (and grown ups) away and a second CBeebies collaboration meant the trio of plucky piglets also trotted their way onto the small screen.

 These two short ballets have been seen live by more than 30,000 people and on television by more than 1.4 million people.
-Elves & the Shoemaker is currently on an extensive national tour and will have its London première at The Linbury Studio Theatre in the Royal Opera House on Saturday 16th May.
+Elves and the Shoemaker is currently on an extensive national tour and will have its London première at The Linbury Studio Theatre in the Royal Opera House on Saturday 16 May.
 This is the first time one of the Company’s ballets for children has been performed in Covent Garden.

-A CBeebies adaptation of Elves & the Shoemaker was recently aired on television, featuring nine children from St. Anthony’s Primary School in Leeds who were involved in the creation of the ballet.
+A CBeebies adaptation of Elves and the Shoemaker was recently aired on television, featuring nine children from St. Anthony’s Primary School in Leeds who were involved in the creation of the ballet.
 They attended rehearsals at Northern Ballet’s headquarters, offering their feedback to choreographer (and Northern Ballet’s ballet master) Daniel de Andrade.
 The finished ballet – which is set to an original score by composer Philip Feeney – was then recorded at West Yorkshire Playhouse in Leeds.